 - Senior horse that is difficult to keep weight on with a normal diet, but otherwise healthy. - Schedule a veterinary visit to rule out underlying problems (e.g. parasite or dental problems) and for nutritional advice. - Monitor your herd.
 Your senior may have lost dominance in the herd and may have less access to feed.
-If so, provide alternative feeding arrangements.

-- Gradually increase the calories and nutrients in your horse's diet.
-The horse should receive around 2.5% of body weight (on a dry matter basis) of good quality forage (hay analysis is recommended).
+If so, provide alternative feeding arrangements. - Gradually increase the calories and nutrients in your horse's diet.
+The horse should receive around 2.5% of body weight (on a dry matter - basis) of good quality forage (hay analysis is recommended).
 Highly palatable hay, may increase the horse's appetite.
-Hay based cubes/pellets may also be beneficial to include in the diet. - A concentrate feed may be necessary.
-These should include good quality protein e.g. (10-14%, preferably from soybean meal or legumes) and added vegetable oil/fat (7-10%). - Provide free access to water, salt and a forage balancer.
-The type/amount of balancer required depends on the vitamin and mineral content of the concentrate feed. - Including sweet smelling/tasting feed toppings may increase feed intake.
-Including odours that the horse already knows may increase the acceptance of new foods.
+Hay based cubes/pellets may also be beneficial to include in the diet.

+- Provide free access to water, salt and a forage balancer.
+The type/amount of balancer required depends on the vitamin and mineral content of the concentrate feed. - Including sweet smelling/tasting feed toppings may increase feed intake.4 Including odours that the horse already knows may increase the acceptance of new foods.5